Football clubs

 1927 - Present

-Westfield were founded in 1927, though there are records of Westfield clubs being in existence prior to this date.
-The club initially entered the Sedlescombe & District League, where they competed for three seasons before joining the Hastings League, finishing as Division One runners up on three occasions during the 1930s.
+Westfield were officially founded in 1927, although records suggest that clubs bearing the Westfield name existed prior to this date.
+The team initially competed in the Sedlescombe & District League for three seasons before joining the Hastings League, where they finished as Division One runners-up on three occasions during the 1930s.

-The club reformed after the Second World War and achieved another Division One second place finish in 1946-47, though the first team appear to have folded after the 1950-51 season and only one team went onto compete in Division Three East.
-The side won promotion for two consecutive seasons and Westfield were back in Division One for the 1954-55 season, winning the league in 1956-57.
+The club reformed after the Second World War and secured another Division One second-place finish in 1946–47.
+However, the first team appears to have folded after the 1950–51 season, leaving only one side to compete in Division Three East.
+Success soon followed, with back-to-back promotions returning Westfield to Division One for the 1954–55 season, culminating in a league title in 1956–57.

-The club joined the East Sussex League in 1971 and would go onto win the Premier Division in 1977-78.
-They remained in the league until 1996-97 after they finished runners up to Polegate and joined Division Three of the Sussex County League, earning promotion in their second season following another second place finish.
+In 1971, the club joined the East Sussex League and went on to win the Premier Division in 1977–78.
+They remained in the league until 1996–97, finishing runners-up to Polegate before moving to Division Three of the Sussex County League.
+Promotion came in their second season after another second-place finish.

-Ground grading has since then hampered the clubs ambitions; the 2006-07 season saw the team finish in third place but were unable to win promotion to Division One due to the lack of floodlights at the Parish Field.
-Rules and regulations once again hit the club which saw them relegated from senior football to the newly named Southern Combination League Division Two.
-The side remained in the Division until 2019 where they transferred to the Mid Sussex League Premier Division.
+Ground grading requirements have since hampered the club’s ambitions.
+In 2006–07, Westfield finished third but were denied promotion to Division One due to the absence of floodlights at the Parish Field.
+Further regulations later saw the club relegated from senior football to the newly named Southern Combination League Division Two.
+They remained in that division until 2019, when they transferred to the Mid Sussex League Premier Division.

 Read an article about Westfield by David Bauckham on his website.